Michigan Advanced Pain & Spine

 Knee pain is common and affects people of all ages.
-Knee pain may resolve on its own, however, if you have persistent knee pain, Martin Quiroga, DO, MBA, and Eduardo Otero Loperena, MD, at Michigan Advanced Pain & Spine recommend you come in for an evaluation.
+Knee pain may resolve on its own, however, if you have persistent knee pain, Martin Quiroga, DO, MBA, at Michigan Advanced Pain & Spine recommends you come in for an evaluation.
 Your ongoing knee pain may be a sign of an underlying problem that may worsen when left untreated.
 For comprehensive care for your knee pain, call the office in Warren, Michigan, or book an appointment online today.

 You can develop knee pain from an injury, overuse, or an underlying medical condition.
 Common causes of knee pain include: